 Following the success of the Happy Place podcast – preceded by two best-selling books, Broadcaster Fearne Cotton announced the first ever Happy Place Festival.

 Described as the ‘Woodstock of Wellness’ by Russell Brand, this wellness festival is designed to be a ‘fully immersive experience giving people the chance to go and escape anything that they are dealing with in real life and come away with some brilliant tools to help them. ‘

-Spread over two weekends in summer, the festival takes place first at Chiswick House and Gardens on 3rd and 4th August, and again at National Trust’s Tatton Park on 7th and 8th September 2019.
+Spread over two weekends in summer, the festival first took place at Chiswick House and Gardens on 3rd and 4th August 2019, and again at National Trust’s Tatton Park on 7th and 8th September 2019.
 In 2023, this was split between 15th and 16th July and 2nd and 3rd September.

 Seeking moments of calm, the collaborating with Rituals reinforced the need to ‘slow down’ and ‘bring joy to daily rituals through thoughtful and conscious body and wellbeing products.’

 How to Get Tickets

 This year the tickets went on sale on 12th April 2019 via See Tickets.
 The additional workshops and classes were available to book from 28th June 2019.
 An adult day ticket cost £35.
 In 2023 this was around £38.50 with booking fees and additional workshops from £12 booked from the website via See Tickets.

 Since I attended Chiswick House, I can tell you with certainty that if you’re travelling by tube, head to Turnham Green Station and walk twenty minutes to the location.
 It’s a direct tube on the District Line from Victoria Coach Station to Turnham Green Station.